Bshell13/buzzline-05-shellenberger/README.md

 # buzzline-05-shellenberger

 This project is to demonstrate streaming data, produce insights, and store data in a new location.
-The insight that it will create is a score with sentiment based on the message length, then store this score in a SQLite file.
+The insight it will create is a score for categories based on the sentiment and message length, then store this score in a SQLite file.

 ## VS Code Extensions (optional)